An unpredictable set of circumstances brought me from the Midwest to a confrontation with a failed actress in a tenement on York Avenue.

 Second, Aunt Helena gave up the apartment.
 From that day forward, it was mine.

-Third, I decided to follow Angus’ advice and conquer the world, even though I still hadn’t figured out what my crossword puzzle clue would be.
+Third, I decided to follow Angus’ advice and conquer the world.

 “That bit with the lamp,” I said, trying to restrain a laugh.
 “Exactly how would that be described in a glossary of fencing moves?”